 - Canon M50 has a battery-saving mode, which ensures more images or video recording for you.
 But the M5 doesn’t have this feature.

 - Canon M50’s weight is 351 grams, and M5’s weight is 427 grams.
-M50’s lightweight will help you to capture stabilized photos, and you won’t be feeling uncomfortable holding the camera for long.
+M50’s lightweight will help you to capture stabilized photos, and you won’t feel uncomfortable holding the camera for long.

 Similar features of Canon M50 and Canon M5 mirrorless cameras